Matt Wallner Preview, Player Props: Twins vs. Guardians

-Matt Wallner -- batting .214 with two doubles, a triple, a home run, a walk and four RBI in his past 10 games -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Tanner Bibee on the mound, on August 30 at 1:10 PM ET.
+The Minnesota Twins and Matt Wallner (.400 slugging percentage over his past 10 games, including one homer), take on starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Guardians.
+He had a one-hit performance in his most recent game (1-for-3) against the Rangers.

 Matt Wallner Game Info & Props vs. the Guardians